F(re)sh Ink: a New Works Incubator

-F(re)sh Ink was born out of the desire to support new Chicago voices by providing a unique development tool for writers.
-Accepted scripts will be matched with a director and cast from our extended family of playful, collaborative artists, and will undergo a flexible workshop process catered to the needs of the playwright.
-This is a great opportunity to hear, see, retool, and-- ahem-- (re)discover your play.
-The process concludes with a reading or showing that is open to the public.
+F(re)sh Ink was born out of the desire to support new Chicago voices by providing a unique development tool for creators.
+Accepted projects will be matched with a project developer and will undergo a flexible workshop process catered to the needs of the project.

 How to submit:

 Email email@example.com with the subject line "FI Submission - [title of piece]."
 In the body of the email, please include the following and attach any materials that exist for the project:

 • What is the story or experience guiding the project?

 • Keeping in mind (re)discover's goal to challenge theatrical form, what is the audience experience of the project?

 • What does the show feel like to you?
 (We invite you to share images, songs, textures, abstract demonstrations etc)

 • Does the show have any other folks already attached to it?